Comfy Ubuntu

 Making it work generically for all peripherals and not each specific mouse requires fancier footwork.

-If I just broke my right touchpad button but am too lazy/cheap/busy to fix it, I can enable simulated right clicks in the universal access menu, which works in most apps.
+If you just broke your right touchpad button but are too lazy/cheap/busy to fix it, you can enable simulated right clicks in the universal access menu, which works in most apps.
 Like most accessibility features, the right click simulation works frequently but some apps clearly have not thought about it and the clicks go weird.

 This mapping